COVID Vaccine for Kids Under 16

 Attention parents: As of May 10, 2021, the Food and Drug Administration has given emergency use authorization for the Pfizer COVID-19 vaccine for children ages 12-15.
 Data specific to the 12-15-year-old group shows 100% efficacy, robust antibody responses and was well tolerated.
 The American Academy of Pediatrics urges youths and adults to get the COVID-19 vaccine as soon as it is available to them.
 This is especially important with a rise in cases caused by variant strains of the virus, which seem to be more contagious.

 Clinical trials are now starting in children as young as 6 months old, but a vaccine for children under the age of 12 has not yet been approved.

-Three vaccines (Pfizer, Moderna and Johnson and Johnson) already have received emergency use authorization for adults, and one – the Pfizer -- can also be given to 16- and 17- year-olds.
+Two vaccines (Pfizer and Moderna) already have received emergency use authorization for adults, and one – the Pfizer -- can also be given to 16- and 17- year-olds.